2015 Season Preperation

 We hope to run a 5th XI on a fairly regular basis through 2015, and if it proves popular will enter it in a league for 2016.
 This will ensure we have plenty of cricket for old and young alike, but will only work if you all make yourselves available regularly and communicate this to the selection co-ordinators.

-Wardens are hosting a charity sporting dinner on Saturday 22nd of November supporting Teenage Cancer Trust.
+Wardens hosted a charity sporting dinner on Saturday 22nd of November to support Teenage Cancer Trust.

-Our guest speakers are former British Lions and England fullback Tim Stimpson and former Liverpool and Republic of Ireland footballer Steve Staunton
+Our guest speakers were former British Lions and England fullback Tim Stimpson and former Liverpool and Republic of Ireland footballer Steve Staunton.

 Easy Fundraising is a site which donates a small percentage from purchases made from various online retailers to our club.

 There are over 2,700 online retailers available, including Amazon, John Lewis, eBay and Tesco.

 All you have to do is register here and every time you shop online access the website through Easy Fundraising!